 - Public intoxication and being publicly under the influence on campus are prohibited and unlawful by the Ordinances of our County.
 Seminary policy prohibits being intoxicated or under the influence in public areas of campus.

-- No smoking or use of tobacco in any form is allowed in Mandrell Hall, the Administration and Classroom building; Bosworth Memorial Library; Chapel; or public gatherings of the community.
-Smoking containers for cigarette butts are furnished at the entrances of each of these buildings for smokers to discard cigarettes or other tobacco products.
+- No smoking or use of tobacco in any form is allowed on campus or public gatherings of the community.
+Smoking containers for cigarette butts are furnished at the building entrances for smokers to discard cigarettes or other tobacco products.

 - For training, professional resources, and appropriate referral, students and faculty members are encouraged to contact the Dean; and staff are encouraged to contact the Chief Financial Officer.